isafemobile/StepCounter/README.md

 ## 📋 Debug and Analyze

-using Android Debug Bridge to check the devices on the device including all type of sensors:
+using Android Debug Bridge to check the devices on the watch including all type of sensors:

 1. ```adb shell```
 2. ```getevent -i```